-http://piazza.com/utoronto.ca/fall2021/eco351h1flec0101
+http://piazza.com/utoronto.ca/winter2022/eco351h1slec0101

 You are encouraged to post questions, either about content or about procedure, on the discussion forum; this way, other students who might be interested can see the answers, and everyone can contribute to answering questions.
-Especially because this is a new class, your feedback-ranging from suggestions for new topics, to mistakes you find in the textbooks or lecture notes-will be very valuable for future semesters.
+Your feedback-such as suggestions for new topics, or mistakes you find in the textbooks or lecture notes-will be very valuable for future semesters.